-We have audited the accompanying financial statements of the governmental activities, each major fund, and the remaining fund information of the Town of Farmington, Waupaca County, Wisconsin (the Town) as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the remaining fund information of the Town of Farmington, Waupaca County, Wisconsin (the Town) as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the remaining fund information of the Town as of December 31, 2022, and the respective changes in financial position thereof and the budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the remaining fund information of the Town as of December 31, 2023, and the respective changes in financial position thereof and the budgetary comparisons for the General Fund and ARPA special revenue fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.